ajcvickers/ajcvickers.github.io/_posts/2013-05-28-database-initializer-and-migrations-seed-methods.md

 <h3>The Migrations situation</h3>
 So what should happen if you are using Migrations in a similar situation?
 The analogous case is that a new entity is added, a migration is created for it, and Update-Database is used to apply the migration without remembering to update the Seed method.
 As before, the new table is empty and you realize this, so now you update the Migrations Seed method to AddOrUpdate data into the new table.
 You now run Update-Database again; should the Seed method run?

 If we were following the database initializers pattern then the Seed method would not run because the model has not changed since Update-Database was called last time.
 In other words, there is no new migration to apply.
-You would then need to create some sort of artificial migration just to get the Seed method to run—note that just deleting the database doesn’t work in this case since the database is being evolved by Migrations.
+You would then need to create some sort of artificial migration just to get the Seed method to run—note that just deleting the database doesn't work in this case since the database is being evolved by Migrations.

 However, since the Seed method must be able to handle existing data anyway why not just run the Seed method when Update-Database is executed regardless of whether or not there is a migration to apply?
 This is indeed what happens and it means that Seed can be updated and run at anytime without a change to the model being needed.
 <h2>The Migrations initializer</h2>